 In the engagement stage, the project manager develops a stakeholder engagement strategy and an actionable implementation plan to involve stakeholders based on their interests, level of influence, expectations, and potential impact on the project's success.
 This helps ensure that each stakeholder is appropriately engaged throughout the project lifecycle.

 Project managers can use resources such as a project charter, risk management plan, and resource management plan to develop a stakeholder engagement strategy.
 A risk management plan includes information on risk thresholds and suitable engagement strategies.
-A resource management plan contains details of the roles and responsibilities of team members and other project stakeholders.
+A resource management plan outlines the roles and responsibilities of team members and other project stakeholders.

 Other resources and tools for planning stakeholder engagement include contractual agreements, historical information, an assumption and constraint analysis, mind mapping, and a stakeholder engagement assessment matrix.